torkelicious/obliberry/docs/editor/post-processing.md

 > Exporting a game packs the contents of `resources/shaders/` into the `.obpak` (under `engine/shaders/`), so helper
 > includes keep working in packaged builds too.

-- Imported shaders get the resource ID `[PP] <name>` and are regenerated from the scene's `assets.shaders` section on load.
+- Imported shaders get the resource ID `[PP] <name>` and are registered in the project-wide [`assets.json`](../formats/assets-json.md) `shaders` array.
 A shader entry with **no vertex path** is automatically treated as a post-processing effect shader and gets the fullscreen vertex pass.
-- Always make sure the scene referencing an effect is saved after importing, so the chain + shader asset both persist.
+- Importing persists the shader definition in `assets.json`.
+Save the scene afterward to persist the effect-chain entry that references that shader ID.

 ---